-Note: CASA EX88/23 - Overseas Training and Assessment, and Instrument Proficiency Check, Exemption 2023, applies if you are an applicant for a type rating and do not meet the requirements for the grant of a pilot type rating under regulation 61.815 or regulation 61.820.
+Note: Instrument number CASA EX88/23 Overseas training and assessment, and instrument proficiency check exemption 2023, applies if you are an applicant for a type rating and do not meet the requirements for the grant of a pilot type rating under regulation 61.820.
 You may still be granted the pilot type rating if you can demonstrate to CASA you have completed training conducted by an authorised provider, been assessed by that training provider and the training meets the standards applicable in the MOS.
-As an applicant you must refer to the legislative instrument to determine if this exemption applies to your situation.
+As an applicant, you must refer to the legislative instrument to determine if this exemption applies to your situation.

-If you are applying for the recognition of your CPL, MPL or ATPL, CASA will issue you a letter stating what will be recognised from your foreign qualifications and any other requirements (if applicable) you need to meet prior to the issue of the licence.
+If you are applying for the recognition of your CPL or ATPL, CASA will issue you a letter stating what will be recognised from your foreign qualifications and any other requirements (if applicable) you need to meet prior to the issue of the licence.
 Letters from CASA detailing these requirements expire after 12 months.